By Jackie Thakkar May. 25, 2019

 But then, then came Prince in 2010.
 A movie that was such a blatant and terrible rip-off of the Jason Bourne series, Matt Damon might as well have it show up in his IMDb filmography.
 There was no returning from that – beyond Prince lay the wasteland of the Masti series (that might have done well commercially).
 And of course, the final nail in the coffin was playing the wheelchair-bound villain in Krrish 3.
 In another ill-fated interview, the actor once again ended up with his foot in his mouth by comparing his role in a Rakesh Roshan film to the greatest negative character portrayal of this century.
 Seriously, who even let’s this guy get near a mic after all this?

-In the three good years that he had, he delivered hits across genres: the dramatic hero in Company, the romantic hero in Saathiya, and a distinctive voice in an ensemble film in Yuva.
+In the three good years that Oberoi had, he delivered hits across genres: the dramatic hero in Company, the romantic hero in Saathiya, and a distinctive voice in an ensemble film in Yuva.

 Image Credit: Yash Raj Films

 The days of taking Oberoi seriously as a major box office draw seem to now be a thing of the past.
 In fact, his middle name being Anand is ironic since that’s the last word people associate with his films now.
 But maybe we’re all a bit too harsh on good ol’ Saathiya.
 With a renewed focus on films in South India, and being named the top billed actor in the Southern territory, perhaps a much-needed resurgence is inevitable.
-And let’s face it, despite the obvious propaganda of the Narendra Modi biopic, this film is touted to be at least an attempt at bringing him back to old form, albeit in a more rigidly rightist avatar.
-After Modi’s massive win, the earned Rs 2.88 crore on opening day, despite poor reviews.
+And let’s face it, despite the obvious propaganda of the Narendra Modi biopic, this film was touted to be an attempt at bringing him back to old form, albeit in a more rigidly rightist avatar.
+After Modi’s massive win, the film earned Rs 2.88 crore on opening day, despite poor reviews.
+But it did little to boost the actor’s career.

 As a closet Vivek Oberoi fan who still can’t help get up and groove to “O Humdum Suniyo Re” and “Aye Ganpat Chal Daru La”, I really really hope he finds his way back.
 If not with the prosthetics-led PM Narendra Modi, then with something grittier like his stellar showing in Amazon Prime’s middling Inside Edge.
 Even the most average actors have witnessed tremendous comebacks – an actor of Vivek Oberoi’s calibre surely deserves one.